Sonic and the Black Knight: Audio

-Face to Faith: Sonic and the Black Knight Vocal Trax is the game's official vocal songs soundtrack that was released on April 8, 2009, in Japan.
-It features five vocal tracks that were featured in the game, with "Seven Rings in Hand ~Fairytales in Trance~" by Bentley Jones and "With Me ~Massive Power Mix~" by Crush 40 as brand new bonus tracks created especially for the album.

-Tales of Knighthood: Sonic and the Black Knight Original Soundtrax is the game's original soundtrack.
-It was released by Wave Music Entertainment in Japan on April 8, 2009.
+Two soundtracks for the game were released by Wave Master Entertainment and Avex Trax on April 8, 2009, in Japan.
+Face to Faith: Sonic and the Black Knight Vocal Trax contains all five vocal tracks featured in the game, with "Seven Rings in Hand ~Fairytales in Trance~" by Bentley Jones and "With Me ~Massive Power Mix~" as bonus tracks created for the album.
+The other album, Tales of Knighthood: Sonic and the Black Knight Original Soundtrax featured the rest of the game's soundtrack spread across two discs.